cert-manager/website/content/en/docs/concepts/certificaterequest.md

 #### ✅ The `Approved` scenario {#approved-scenario}

 Note that the issuer is responsible for setting the `Ready=True` condition.
-The approver does not set `Ready`, nor does cert-manager.
+The approver (including the built-in cert-manager approver) does not set `Ready`.

 ```diagram
 kind: CertificateRequest              kind: CertificateRequest              kind: CertificateRequest